khanabid0825/Data-Cleaning-Project/README.md

 Walkthrough of the project:

-A) Inserting a new "responders_id" column to give each survey responder a unique ID using the SEQUENCE function The SEQUENCE function, just like the name suggests, is pretty useful in generating a list of sequential numbers depending on user's preference.
+A) Inserting a new "responders_id" column to give each survey responder a unique ID using the SEQUENCE function.

+The SEQUENCE function, just like the name suggests, is pretty useful in generating a list of sequential numbers in an array depending on user's preference.
 In this case, since a total of 736 people responded to the survey, I used the SEQUENCE function to generate 736 values inside the newly created "Responders_Id" column.

+The basic syntax of the SEQUENCE function is as follows:

+                                                        =SEQUENCE(rows,[columns],[start],[step])

+Where rows is the number of elements in the sequence, columns is the number of columns in the sequence (default is 1), start is the starting value (default is 1), and step is the value to increment by (default is 1).

+                                                               In our case,
+                                                              = SEQUENCE (736)

 ![SEQUENCE NEW](https://user-images.githubusercontent.com/123303003/215724296-6c07e84d-1ea6-4340-8a30-d32f3ebd5342.png)